Regulatory actions for Feb. 2, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Edwards, Hologic.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abeona, Adaptimmune, Biosyngen, Cytodyn, Neurobo, Theradaptive.